 Daniel O’Neill: Romanticism and Friendships

-To mark the centenary of the artist Daniel O’Neill’s birth, the Office of Public Works (OPW) are presenting a retrospective of his work at the Farmleigh Gallery.
+The Office of Public Works (OPW) present a retrospective of Daniel O’Neill’s work at the Farmleigh Gallery.
 The exhibition is being curated by art historian Karen Reihill with the majority of the works being borrowed from private collections, many unseen in public in over 50 years, as well as paintings from the collections of IMMA, University of Limerick and the Ulster Museum.

 This exhibition will be Daniel O’Neill’s first retrospective since 1952 which was held at the Belfast Museum and Art Gallery (Ulster Museum) which then recorded a record attendance for the time.
 It is hoped that this exhibition will be an opportunity for the public to reexamine the life and work of this artist, who was highly regarded by the critics in the post war years and whose works were in popular demand until his death in 1974.